aws-samples/awsome-distributed-training/3.test_cases/16.pytorch-cpu-ddp/README.md

 This example showcases CPU [PyTorch DDP](https://pytorch.org/tutorials/beginner/ddp_series_theory.html) environment setup utilizing these approaches for efficient environment management.

- We will provide guides for both Slurm and Kubernetes.
+ We provide guides for both Slurm and Kubernetes.
 However, please note that the Conda example is only compatible with Slurm.
 For detailed instructions, proceed to the `slurm` or `kubernetes` subdirectory. ```